apache/pdfbox-docs/content/3.0/migration.md

 When accessing `AcroForms` using `PDDocumentCatalog.getAcroForm()` a number of fix ups are applied aligning PDFBox with most of the default behaviour of Adobe Reader.
 If you'd like to bypass this use `PDDocumentCatalog.getAcroForm(null)`.

+The fix ups include

+- setting default font resources if they are not already part of the AcroForm
+- create form fields from orphaned widget annotations under certain conditions
+- create the normal appearance stream under certain conditions

+You can lookup the details in the `org.apache.pdfbox.pdmodel.fixup` package of the source distribution and also create your own fix up(s).

+## Changes in PDFBox App

+The command line interface for the PDFBox App has been rewritten.
+As a result

+- the individual commands have been changed
+- passing input and output files have been changed from using parameters to using options/flags to reduce the ambiguity
+- all commands now return an exit code
+- all commands now support passing `-h` or `--help` to display usage information
+- all commands now support passing `-V` or `--version` to display the version information